Meron Langsner

 Meron was a Summer Fellow at Northwestern University's Performance Studies Institute in 2010.
 Other scholarly honors include: University Fellowship and Full Merit Scholarship at Tufts, Banner Bearer at NYU's Tisch Graduate Salute for the Department of Performance Studies, Performance Studies Scholarship at NYU, the Julia Pardee Prize for Excellence in Writing on Theatre & Dance History and Literature, and various conference travel grants.

-Dr. Langsner was the production dramaturg for the critically acclaimed New England Premiere of Neighbors with Company One.
-He has also dramaturged at Brandeis University for both the Theatre Arts Department and the Leonard Bernstein Festival of the Creative Arts.
+Dr. Langsner was the production dramaturg for the critically acclaimed New England Premiere of Neighbors with Company One, as well as an immersive revival of Dutchman at the Secret Theatre in NYC (he was also the fight director of both of these productions).
+He has also dramaturged at Brandeis University for both the Theatre Arts Department and the Leonard Bernstein Festival of the Creative Arts, as well as for in[cite] theatre in the UK..
 He was the recipient of a dramaturgy award from the Region II Kennedy Center American College Theatre Festival for his work on Euripides' Electra at the Buffalo Center for the Arts.
-He is a contributor for the fourth edition of the LMDA Dramaturgy Sourcebook, and has provided scholarly program notes for New Repertory Theatre, Tufts Department of Drama & Dance, and Pioneer Valley Summer Theatre.
+He is a contributor for the fourth and fifth volumes of the LMDA University Caucus Dramaturgy Sourcebook, and has provided scholarly program notes for New Repertory Theatre, Tufts Department of Drama & Dance, and Pioneer Valley Summer Theatre.
+He is a regular instructor of workshops on applying dramaturgical concepts to stage combat at the NYC Summer Sling, the regional workshop of the Society of American Fight Directors.

 As an educator, Meron was the recipient of the Award for Outstanding Contributions to Undergraduate Education from the Graduate School of Arts & Sciences at Tufts University and received multiple Major Positive Impact on the Tufts Undergraduate Experience citations from senior surveys.
 He was also an Osher Scholar through CELT (Center for the Enhancement of Learning and Teaching).